 While generally a healthy breed, the pointer can be prone to a few common health conditions, including:

-Pointers can also experience bloat, a life-threatening stomach condition.
+Pointers can also experience eye disorders and bloat, a life-threatening stomach condition.

 Diet and Nutrition